 New lab heads Barry Dickson and Nikolaus Grigorieff will move to Janelia in 2013.

-The Howard Hughes Medical Institute’s Janelia Farm Research Campus will expand its scientific community when new lab heads Barry Dickson and Nikolaus Grigorieff set up their labs in 2013.
+The Howard Hughes Medical Institute’s Janelia Research Campus will expand its scientific community when new lab heads Barry Dickson and Nikolaus Grigorieff set up their labs in 2013.
 Dickson, currently at the Institute for Molecular Pathology in Vienna, Austria, and Grigorieff, currently an HHMI investigator at Brandeis University, will bring additional expertise in neuroscience and imaging to the Virginia campus.

 Dickson, a neuroscientist, wants to understand how circuits in the brain guide innate behavior.
 His studies of fruit fly mating behavior are helping to uncover how the brain processes information and makes decisions.
 Grigorieff develops and uses advanced microscopy techniques to visualize the three-dimensional structure of large macromolecular complexes, with the goal of learning how their components function and interact with one another.

 Janelia lab heads lead small, interdisciplinary teams that work together to address challenging scientific problems.
 At Janelia, Dickson and Grigorieff plan to advance the research programs they have established in their current labs, but both note that they also anticipate exploring unforeseen directions inspired by their new colleagues and environment.
 Both scientists say the resources and scientific expertise at Janelia will enable them to pursue their research goals in creative and ambitious ways.
 Just as important, they add, is the opportunity to be immersed in a diverse scientific community that values the open exchange of ideas.